-IV Sedation & Anesthesia Coral Springs FL
+IV Sedation Dentistry Coral Springs FL

 Our office offers our patients the option of Intravenous Sedation or deeper sedation through General Anesthesia for their dental treatments.
-This is what sets our office apart from other dental practices; it is our niche, if you will.
+This is what sets our office apart from other dental practices; it is our niche if you will.

 The following table illustrates the choices of anesthesia, a description of the anesthetic technique, and the usual indications for that technique.